-In 2010 Dalton Charity and the DSSA considered remerging in light of changing usage patterns, shrinking levels of village volunteers to help in the hall operation, and an imminent major hall renovation program.
-Both groups therefore decided to have joint meetings for a year before finalizing such a change.
+In 2010 Dalton Charity and the DSSA considered merging in light of changing usage patterns, shrinking levels of village volunteers to help in the hall operation, and an imminent major hall renovation program.
+Both groups, therefore, decided to have joint meetings for a year before finalising such a change.

 2011 saw the kitchen redevelopment program start after hard work by DSSA and Parish Council representatives, who obtained a large grant from WREN.
 The Borough Council, Art at Dean, the Parish Council and the Dalton Charity also provided considerable financial support on this project.

-In 2012 the proposal to re-merge the Dalton & the DSSA was agreed by the Parish Council and it was agreed that the number of Trustees be increased from 5 to 7.
-The Charity Commission have now given their approval to these changes and the remerger effectively took place on the 31st of March 2012.
+In 2012 the proposal to merge the Dalton & the DSSA was agreed by the Parish Council and it was agreed that the number of Trustees be increased from 5 to 7.
+The Charity Commission have now given their approval to these changes and the merger effectively took place on the 31st of March 2012.

 This Process in no way changes the Dalton Charities position within the Dean Village community as it reverts to the original Dalton Charity Deed of Trust.